-However, as we are all mortal, even these relationships come to an end at some point, so inheritance planning is to minimise liability to French inheritance tax for children and other inheritors remains something all owners of French property need to consider.
+Since the abolition in 2007 of inheritance tax between spouses and those from a PACS, this whole issue has become less important for international buyers.
+The issue of inheritance tax in France still exists in the context of the transmission of assets to children or other heirs.
+However, as we are all mortal, even these relationships come to an end at some point, so the goal of inheritance planning is to minimize the liability of French inheritance tax for children and other heirs.
+This is something that all French homeowners need to consider.

 Non-residents, Do you have to pay inheritance tax in France?

-However, this provision applies only when the heir has had his fiscal domicile in France for at least six years during the last ten years preceding that in which he receives the property.
-Thus, where the heir of an international succession is a tax resident in France, the entire estate received by the latter is subject to French inheritance tax.
+However, this provision only applies when the heir has been domiciled for tax purposes in France for at least six years during the ten years preceding the year in which he receives the property.
+Thus, when the heir to an international estate is a French tax resident, the entire estate received by the heir is subject to French estate tax.

 - The deceased is a tax resident in France;